Release Notes

 object.propertyChangepayloads and two-way order flows behave as described. - Grant HubSpot scopes for quotes and orders if not already (re-authenticate when scopes change).

-- Read the field mappings in Create a Fortnox Order from a Quote and Syncing Fortnox Orders to HubSpot Orders, plus CRM subscriptions & webhooks.
+- Read the field mappings in Create a Fortnox Offer from a Quote and Syncing Fortnox Orders to HubSpot Orders, plus CRM subscriptions & webhooks.

-📚 Get Started — CRM webhooks · Quote → Fortnox Order · Fortnox Orders → HubSpot Orders
+📚 Get Started — CRM webhooks · Quote → Fortnox Offer · Fortnox Orders → HubSpot Orders

 Cost Center Uppercase Normalization Enhancement